scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

 Above can be seen five component blocks that are connected with communication links over which they can interact.
-The yellow labels give an idea of the purpose for each box and their connections.
-The notion of characterizing each element with properties is also alluded to.
+The yellow labels give an idea of the intended purpose of the boxes and their connections.
+The notion of characterizing elements with properties is also alluded to.

+The System Expressed in AADL
+****************************
+Here, the ambiguous boxes and arrows of the preceding diagram have now been typed with AADL categories / classifiers??, to give them meaningful semantics and concrete properties.

+.. figure:: images/app-comps&props(inst).png
+    :alt: Instantiation of app
+    :align: center

+    Typed  & Characterized Elements of the PCA Infusion System

+The two system software components have been identified as **processes** (i.e., unique address spaces in memory), which by AADL semantics may contain **threads** of sequentially executing code.
+The threads are shown communicating between processes, and with **devices**.

 ..
-The system for overseeing, and possibly shutting down operation of a PCA
-.. infusion pump in a clinical setting is configured by a medical software
+Aren't real devices, just i/f.
+Aren't even real i/fs!

+..
+The models that specify the app configured shut-off system can be divided into
+.. two broad classes: those that describe the app itself, and those that model the
+.. devices it interacts with to accomplish its goals.
+The following subsections
+.. elaborate on each.

-.. application.
+..
 This **app** interfaces with three *pseudo* medical devices: a PCA
 .. pump, a pulse oximeter, and a capnography.
 The AADL models that specify all
 .. these components are described in this section.

-The System Expressed in AADL
-****************************
-AADL refines boxes as categories/classifiers...

-.. figure:: images/app-comps&props(inst).png
-    :alt: Instantiation of app
-    :align: center

-    Caption

-The models that specify the app configured shut-off system can be divided into two broad classes: those that describe the app itself, and those that model the devices it interacts with to accomplish its goals.
-The following subsections elaborate on each.

 Medical App Models